1amLonewolf/ExcellentLifeFoundation/README.md

 - Youth Empowerment, Community Wellness, and Economic Uplift programs
 - Icons and descriptions for each program
 - "Learn More" links to detailed information
+- Dedicated programs.html page with comprehensive details about each program, including activities and impact metrics

 ### Get Involved Section
 - Encourages community participation